Dan-Storm/trainstation_front_end_capstone/README.md

 ## Installation

-Use the package manager (https://www.npmjs.com/package/bootstrap) to install bootstrap.
+Use the package manager (https://www.npmjs.com/package/bootstrap) to install bootstrap.<br>
 Use the package manager (https://www.npmjs.com/package/react-bootstrap) to install react-bootstrap.
 Use the package manager (https://www.npmjs.com/package/react-router-dom) to install react-router-dom.
 Use the package manager (https://www.npmjs.com/package/react-router) to install react-router.